aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 network-restricted environments.
 If customers are able to use the CDK CLI in their network-restricted environments, then it is reasonable to assume they were able to acquire the `aws-cdk` package from npm somehow.
+This implies customers will be able to acquire the `@aws-cdk/lambda-layer-X` packages from npm.
+There are a few options for these customers:
+1. If using TypeScript or JavaScript, add each necessary package the dependencies of their CDK app.
-This implies customers will be able to also acquire the `@aws-cdk/lambda-layer-X` packages from npm.
-They can either make sure the necessary packages are already installed and available in the `node_modules` directory where their CDK applications are executed, or include them in a private npm registry.
+2. Make sure the necessary packages are already installed and available in the `node_modules` directory where their CDK CLI is installed.
+3. Include them in a private npm registry.
+The

 Unfortunately, there is no way to remove these large files and host them somewhere else without causing a breaking change for these customers.
 We will